 - Brisk Walk (blue) to improve your fitness: Walk as if you're in a bit of a hurry.
 The effort should be somewhat hard so that it's a little difficult to speak in complete sentences, but you can still talk.
 Never push yourself to the point that you cannot speak. - Long Walk (red) to build your endurance: For these walks, go a little slower at a moderate, purposeful pace.
 While you should feel some effort, you should be able to easily carry on a conversation, speaking in full sentences.
 The goal is endurance, not speed.
 Times noted for Long Walks are just estimates to help with scheduling your walks.
 They are based on a 15- to 20-minute mile pace.
-You can do Long Walks any day of the week to accommodate your schedule-just make sure you do a Recovery Walk the next day.
-If you miss one Long Walk, don't despair.
-Just do it the next week.
-As long as you get up to a 10-mile Long Walk, you should be good to go!
+You can do Long Walks any day of the week to accommodate your schedule-just make sure you do a Recovery Walk (see below) the next day.
+There are also Long Walk Breaks (shorter mileage days) that provide an opportunity for flexibility.
+You can switch the week that you do these if needed.
+For example, if you're on vacation September 25th when you're supposed to do a 9-miler, you can wait to do it the following week (October 2nd) instead of the recommended 5-miler that day.
+Ideally, you'll do the 5-miler on September 25tht in place of the 9 miles instead of just skipping a Long Walk while you're on vacation.